Arcadia Management Area

 What would otherwise be total confusion can avoided by getting a good map.
 The map provided by the state at the Arcadia Management Area's headquarters doesn't show most of Arcadia's singletracks.
 Don't expect signage or much in the way of trail labeling.
 There are a few trails marked out with different colored blazes on trees.
 For example: The 6 mile Arcadia Trail, the 5 mile Breakheart Trail and the 9.6 mile Tippecansett Trail all are marked with yellow dots.
 In addition there are white and blue dot trails.
 I hope that this sounds confusing to you.
 Because, hey, without a good map, or a guide, you're going to be lost.

-Print out the jpegs on the links below.
-Or, check out the new map produced by Great Swamp Press in 2005.
+Check out the new map produced by Great Swamp Press.
 It has everything and is printed on Tyvek so it's pretty indestructible.
 Most of the local bike shops have copies.

-Whether your introduction to Arcadia is through an EFTA fun ride, following friends through the woods or by personal exploration you will return.
+Whether your introduction to Arcadia was through an RI NEMBA EFTA/NEMBA fun ride, following friends through the woods or by personal exploration you will return.
 Singletrack Central RI is too attractive to sample only once.

 To get there take exit 5A from route 95.
 Go one mile on route 102 to route 3 south.
 After a mile bear right on rt.
 165 south until you pass Arcadia Road on your left.
 You are now in the Arcadia Management Area.
 Turn left on Arcadia Road to find the Browning Mill Pond parking area.
 Headquarters is located about 1 mile past Browning Mill Pond.
 For more information call the Arcadia Wildlife Management Agency at 401 539-2356.